KillahPotatoes/KP-Liberation/README.md

 * Added: More transport configs for various vehicles.
 Thanks to [ChiefOwens](https://github.com/ChiefOwens)
 * Added: Some more vehicles from RHS to the presets
 * Added: More buildable lights for the FOB.
 Thanks to [Reckulation](https://www.killahpotatoes.de/index.php?user/130-reckulation/)
+* Added: A devkit mission.sqm for people who want to port Liberation to other maps
 * Removed: Some clutter of the custom enemy bases on each map.
 Could maybe increase performance a little bit
 * Tweaked: Starting times of the maps were not equal
-* Tweaked: Syncing times for production when resources are stores or unstored in sector storages
+* Tweaked: Syncing times for production when resources are stored or unstored in sector storages
 * Fixed: SDV recycle caused a script error
 * Fixed: AI Squads weren't saved